What You’ll Find Here?

 How To Cook Sinigang na Hipon

-Prepare the Ingredients
+1. Prepare the Ingredients

-- Cut the okra into bite-sized pieces.
+Cut the okra into bite-sized pieces.

-- Wash the Kangkong leaves thoroughly.
+Wash the kangkong leaves thoroughly.

-- Slice the tomato and snake beans.
+Slice the tomato and snake beans.

-- Peel and slice the ginger and onion.
+Peel and slice the ginger and onion.

-Sauté the Aromatics
+2. Sauté the Aromatics

-Cook the Shrimp and String Beans
+3. Cook the Shrimp and String Beans

-Add Water and Vegetables
+4. Add Water and More Vegetables

-Incorporate the Sinigang Mix
+5. Add the Sinigang Mix

-Add the Greens and Final Touches
+6. Add the Kangkong and Chili

-Final Adjustments and Serving
+7. Final Adjustments and Serve

 Tips on How To Cook a Perfect Sinigang na Hipon